The Rise of Body-Worn Cameras in UK Security

 -

-Retail and hospitality: Businesses use them to deter theft and manage customer disputes.
+Retail and hospitality teams using them to deter theft and reduce disputes

 -